shakir85/apache-pig-hive/README.md

 # Logs-Analysis

 Simple Apache Pig script for log files processing.
-It reads local files, extracts data-fields, then it converts them onto columnar formatted files.
+It reads local files, extracts data-fields, then it converts them to comma delimited file.
 The goal is to make this file ready to be queried from Apache Hive.
 The logs are Apache-Common formatted.

 ## Tools and Configurations
 Apache Pig and Apache Hive in MapReduce mode using Cloudera sandbox.
 The input log file is stored in a local HDFS and the output is going to be exported to Hadoop.
 Data extraction is processed via `CommonLogLoader()` function retrieved from Pig source code [PiggyBank SVN] http://svn.apache.org/repos/asf/pig/trunk/ All required dependencies included in the `dependecies.xml` file